stephensipos/traktorkereso/docs/api/login/login.md

 }
 ```

-Otherwise the followin structure is returned:
+Otherwise the following structure is returned:

 ```text
 {